Cut-elimination theorem

 The cut-elimination theorem (or Gentzen's Hauptsatz) is the central result establishing the significance of the sequent calculus.
 It was originally proved by Gerhard Gentzen in part I of his landmark 1935 paper "Investigations in Logical Deduction" for the systems LJ and LK formalising intuitionistic and classical logic respectively.
 The cut-elimination theorem states that any sequent that possesses a proof in the sequent calculus making use of the cut rule also possesses a cut-free proof, that is, a proof that does not make use of the cut rule.
 The natural deduction version of cut-elimination, known as the normalization theorem, was first proved for a variety of logics by Dag Prawitz in 1965 (a similar but less general proof was given the same year by Andrès Raggio).

+There are many different possible sequent calculuses for many logics, and consequently there are many different cut-elimination theorems.
+Indeed, cut-elimination is such an important genre of theorems in logic, that logicians speak of "this logic has cut-elimination" as a way to say that this logic has a desirable property.
+Conversely, if a formalism or a logic does not have cut-elimination, that is usually considered a point against it, and would motivate research into finding a new formalism, or a modification of the logic, such that cut-elimination is true, or an analog of cut-elimination is true.

 The cut rule

 A sequent is a logical expression relating multiple formulas, in the form "$A_1, A_2, A_3, \ldots \vdash B_1, B_2, B_3, \ldots$", which is to be read as "If all of $A_1, A_2, A_3, \ldots$ hold, then at least one of $B_1, B_2, B_3, \ldots$ must hold", or (as Gentzen glossed): "If ($A_1$ and $A_2$ and $A_3$ …) then ($B_1$ or $B_2$ or $B_3$ …)."
 Note that the left-hand side (LHS) is a conjunction (and) and the right-hand side (RHS) is a disjunction (or).

 The LHS may have arbitrarily many or few formulae; when the LHS is empty, the RHS is a tautology.
 In LK, the RHS may also have any number of formulae—if it has none, the LHS is a contradiction, whereas in LJ the RHS may only have one formula or none: here we see that allowing more than one formula in the RHS is equivalent, in the presence of the right contraction rule, to the admissibility of the law of the excluded middle.
 However, the sequent calculus is a fairly expressive framework, and there have been sequent calculi for intuitionistic logic proposed that allow many formulae in the RHS.
 From Jean-Yves Girard's logic LC it is easy to obtain a rather natural formalisation of classical logic where the RHS contains at most one formula; it is the interplay of the logical and structural rules that is the key here.